Priberam/exconsumm/README.md

 The datasets and the word emebeddings are the same as for REFRESH except for the compressed version.
 You can get them from https://github.com/EdinburghNLP/Refresh.

-The Compressive Oracles dataset used in the paper are available at:
+The Compressive and extactive Oracles dataset used in the paper are available at:

 ```
 wget ftp://"ftp.priberam.pt|anonymous"@ftp.priberam.pt/SUMMAPublic/Corpora/Exconsumm/ExCoNSum-CNN-DailyMail-Data.tgz